Introduction to geoCML

 How does geoCML work?

-geoCML deployments include four containerized microservices: geocml-desktop (the primary user entrypoint), geocml-server (the secondary user entrypoint), geocml-postgres (the primary data store), and geocml-task-scheduler (often abbreviated as gTS).
-Each service can communicate with each other via an internal network called geocml-network.
+geoCML deployments include four containerized microservices: geocml-desktop (the primary user entrypoint), geocml-server (the secondary user entrypoint), geocml-postgres (the primary data store), and geocml-task-scheduler (an automation service, often abbreviated as gTS).
+Each service can communicate via an internal network called geocml-network.
 Once deployed as a geoCML instance, you can begin using geoCML to complete GIS workflows.
 By design, each geoCML instance should host only one project/dataset.
 Multiple datasets should be hosted across multiple geoCML instances.
 Specific documentation on each service is available for your reference.

 What can geoCML do?